Miselume/Trojan-Downloader/README.md

 **⚠️ Disclaimer: This repository is for educational and research purposes only.
 It is illegal to use trojan-downloader software for malicious purposes.
 Use this software responsibly and ethically.**

 ## Overview

-This repository contains a sample implementation of a trojan-downloader, a type of malware that covertly downloads and executes additional malware on a victim's system.
-Unlike other trojan-downloaders this script not implemented another script for hiding to everyone can easily examine the script.
+This repository contains a sample application of a trojan downloader, a type of malware that surreptitiously downloads and runs additional malware on the victim's system.
+Unlike other trojan downloaders, this script is not integrated into another script for easy reading.

 ## Key Features